naviocean/react-native-socketio/README.md

 ```

 #### iOS
-* Note as of May 19, 2016 that the path to the ios components has been moved from root to the /ios folder.
+1. Setup your Podfile like the included ios/Podfile, replace all references to testsocketrn with your project name, and then run pod install.
-- Open up your project in xcode and right click the package.
+2. Open your project in Xcode workspace
 - Click **Add files to 'Your project name'**
-- Navigate to **/node_modules/react-native-socketio/ios/RNSwiftSocketIO**
+- Navigate to **/node_modules/react-native-socketio/ios/RNSocketIO**
 - Click 'Add'
 - Click your project in the navigator on the left and go to **build settings**
 - Search for **Objective-C Bridging Header**
 - Double click on the empty column
-- Enter **../node_modules/react-native-socketio/ios/RNSwiftSocketIO/SocketBridge.h**
+- Enter **../node_modules/react-native-socketio/ios/RNSocketIO/RNSocketIO-Bridging-Header.h**
 - Search for **Header Search Paths**
 - Double Click on the column (likely has other search paths in it already)
-- Enter this text at the bottom of the column $(SRCROOT)/../node_modules/react-native-socketio/ios/RNSwiftSocketIO
+- Enter this text at the bottom of the column $(SRCROOT)/../node_modules/react-native-socketio/ios/RNSocketIO

 #### Android